crgnam-publications/giant_sfn/README.md

 # A Novel Surface Feature Navigation Algorithm Using Ray Tracing
 This repository contains all files required to compile this paper.
-Because
+Because much of this work was done with proprietary software, the source code used to generate the results are unfortunately not available.

 ***
 # File Structure